darrelmiller/azure-content/articles/api-management/api-management-sample-logtoeventhub.md

 The `HttpMessage` instance contains a `MessageId` GUID that allows us to connect the HTTP request to the corresponding HTTP response and a boolean value that identifies if the object contains an instance of a HttpRequestMessage and HttpResponseMessage.
 By using the built in HTTP classes from `System.Net.Http`, I was able to take advantage of the `application/http` parsing code that is included in `System.Net.Http.Formatting`.

+### IHttpMessageProcessor
 The `HttpMessage` instance is then forwarded to implementation of `IHttpMessageProcessor` which is an interface I created to decouple the receiving and interpretation of the event from Azure Event Hub and the actual processing of it.

-## Forwarding the HTTP Message to a Logging and Analytics Tool
+## Forwarding the HTTP Message to a Logging and Monitoring Tool
-For this sample, I decided it would interesting to push the HTTP Request over to the [Runscope](http://www.runscope.com) service which is a HTTP debugging, logging and monitoring cloud based service.
-They have a free tier, so it is easy to try and it allows us to real-time see the HTTP requests flowing through our API Management Gateway.
+For this sample, I decided it would be interesting to push the HTTP Request over to [Runscope](http://www.runscope.com).
+Runscope is a cloud based service that specializes in HTTP debugging, logging and monitoring.
+They have a free tier, so it is easy to try and it allows us to see the HTTP requests in real-time flowing through our API Management gateway.

 The `IHttpMessageProcessor` implementation looks like this,